jonodrew/uol-msc-cyber/attribution.md

 Attributing a [[cyber crime]] or attack to a specific source is incredibly difficult.
-There are technical challenges in doing so, and even without that, the same problems of attribution exist: political agenda and the role of propoganda.
+There are technical challenges in doing so, and even without that, the same problems of attribution exist: political agenda and the role of propaganda.